jasonlau/SWF-Capabilities/README.txt

 capabilities.cookies_accepted()
 - Returns true if Flash cookies are accepted.
 Use this first.

-capabilities.get_capabilities(serverString:Boolean)
+capabilities.get_capabilities(objectKey:String Or stringForm:Boolean)
-- This will return the user's system capabilities object.
+- This will return the user's entire system capabilities object or individual keys.
-If serverString is set to true, the user's server string will be returned in string form.
-Otherwise, leave serverString empty.
+If stringForm is set to true, the user's system capabilities will be returned in string form.
+Otherwise, the system capabilities object will be returned.

-capabilities.is_match(serverString:String)
+capabilities.is_match(sys_capabilities:Object)
-- Returns true if serverString matches the user's real serverString.
+- Returns true if sys_capabilities matches the user's real system capabilities object.
-The idea is for you to store the server string in a cookie and compare the cookie value to the actual value later.
+The idea is for you to store the system capabilities object in a cookie and compare the cookie value to the actual value later.
 If it's a match, then you know the cookie belongs to the user.
 This is not good for long-term use though.
-The user could make changes to the computer which would affect the serverString value.
+The user could make changes to the computer which would affect the system capabilities object.

 capabilities.set_cookie(name:String, value)
 - Sets a local SharedObject using your name and value.